asassoye/esi-horaires/README.md

 To test locally (using `php -S`) :

+- Clone the repo if you haven't done so already

-- `make updateSchedule` grabs a copy of the current schedule.
+- Grab a copy of the current schedule by downloading the `ical/` directory from [github][5].
+A zip file is available via [downgit][4] ; simply unzip it here in the repository.

 - `make serve` launches a local webserver, using the local schedule.